dart-lang/language/accepted/future-releases/set-literals/feature-specification.md

 We should also accept spreads in set literals.
 In most cases that is unproblematic, but it does introduce more ambiguous cases than the empty no-type-parameter literal `{}`.
-An expression of the form `{... someExpression}` is gramatically valid as both a set literal and a map literal.
+An expression of the form `{... someExpression}` is grammatically valid as both a set literal and a map literal.
 (The grammar will obviously need to be changed to allow this, and in that case, such literals will be an extension of the `emptySetOrMapLiteral` category).